ZhenshengLee/performance_test/README.md

 Some things to note:

-1. `--no_micro_intra` option is obsolete and will not work with the Connext Micro plugin.
-2. `--use_single_participant` option also should not be used as its obsolete and will be removed soon.
+1. `--use_single_participant` option also should not be used as its obsolete and will be removed soon.

 ## Implemented plugins